what to do if you are concerned about a child

 Records of Safeguarding Concerns and Sharing Information

-At Bourn Primary Academy, we keep all records of safeguarding concerns securely and these are only accessed by our designated safeguarding team.
+At Bourn Primary Academy, we keep all records of safeguarding concerns securely on the My Concern online system and these are only accessed by our designated safeguarding team.
 In accordance with legislation and local Information Sharing protocols, we will ensure that information is shared securely and sensitively and only with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.
 In all circumstances, the safety of the child will be the paramount concern.
 Where there is a need to share special category personal data, the Data Protection Act 2018 contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows professionals to share information.

 4 KEY ELEMENTS OF SAFEGUARDING AND CHILD PROTECTION